baharbiazar/image_search_engine/README.md

 * [Acknowledgments](#acknowledgments)

 ## Overview and Motivation
-- For this project, my motivation was to develop a recommendation tool that could take a user-uploaded image of furniture and return images of fine art, along with relevant information about the piece, that are most visually similar.
+- My motivation for this project was to develop a recommendation tool that could take a user-uploaded image of furniture and return similar items, along with relevant information about the piece, that are most visually similar.

 ## Methodology
 Implementation of this project involved: